Model-based Integration of Two m6A Detection Techniques

 Integration Descriptions

-In m6AConquer, An IDR < 0.05 indicates the m6A site is statistically significantly reproducible across two detection techniques.
-A table will be returned after the query to indicate reproducible sites identified with an IDR < 0.05.
+In m6AConquer, the reproducible sites identified by IDR < 0.05 are both ranked highly based on their m6A levels (m6A/Total Coverage) and show a positive correlation in m6A levels across paired m6A detection techniques.
+In this page, a table will be returned after the query to display reproducible sites filtered with an IDR < 0.05.

 Description of Figures in IDR Analysis: